Series: Free Organic Gardening Course

 Then come the living organisms, the microorganisms and plants that work together to gradually turn lifeless dirt into a thriving ecosystem.

-These guys are the ticket!
+These organisms are the ticket!
 They’re a vital part of good organic soil, so I focus just as much on them as I do on nutrients in my teaching.

-So that’s the basics on the ‘how does soil form’ question - it’s created by environmental forces and by plants and other organisms.
-Now we can go back to the first question - what is soil made of?
+So that’s the basics on the ‘how does soil form’ question – it’s created by environmental forces and by plants and other organisms.
+Now back to the first question – what is soil made of?